-Sweet turnips: Sweet turnips pair well with fresh herbs like thyme, lemon thyme, rosemary, and cheeses such as Gruyere, Gorgonzola, aged Gouda, and sharp cheddar.
+Sweet turnips with or without greens: Sweet turnips pair well with fresh herbs like thyme, lemon thyme, rosemary, and cheeses such as Gruyere, Gorgonzola, aged Gouda, and sharp cheddar.

 - Eat right now: Thinly slice.
 Sprinkle with finishing salt (like Maldon sea salt) and eat immediately.
 If you wait too longer after salting, the turnips lose their crispiness.

 - Eat in 5 minutes: Heat oil of your choice in skillet over medium-high heat.
 Rough chop greens.
 Mince garlic.
 Once oil is hot, saute greens and garlic for 1-2 minutes.
 Salt and enjoy!
 You can also toss the greens in a stir-fry.
 Yum!